 The Apple Pay Suica diagram looks like this:

 Implementing all those differences and service extras in Apple Pay and on iPhone hardware is a lot of work for Apple.
 There is also the problem of a PASMO building their own mobile service with limited financial resources.
-Last but not least there is very little time until the 2020 Tokyo Olympics.
+And there is very little time until the 2020 Tokyo Olympics.

 PASMO’s trademark move suggests the solution is simply going to be a branding one: